arras-energy/gridlabd-old/docs/Converters/Import/Table_data.md

 # Description

 Any arbitrary objects can be listed in a CSV file and convertered to GLM-formatted object.
-The `class` can either be defined through `options` or specified directly in the CSV.
 The table format is as below :

 class | name | tilt_angle | tilt_direction | weather | configuration | equipment_area | equipment_height | install_year	| repair_time | latitude | longitude | phases | nominal_voltage | tmyfile
 --- | --- | --- | --- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |---